marcdotson/asc-training/README.md

 <img src="figures/github_daily-work.png" style="width:90.0%"
 data-fig-align="center" />

-To summarize, your daily work using GitHub will look like this:
+To summarize, your daily work in Positron will look like this:

+- Open the cloned project repository in the explorer pane to set your working directory.
-- Checkout the correct branch to work in (where the branch name is in the bottom left corner).
+- Make sure you’ve checked out the correct branch to work in (he branch name you’ve checked out is in the bottom left corner).
-- Pull changes that have been pushed to GitHub since you last worked on the project (using the sync button in source control or next to the branch name in the bottom left corner).
+- Pull changes that have been pushed since you last worked on the project using the sync button in the source control pane or next to the branch name in the bottom left corner.
-- Stage and commit changes with a descriptive message.
+- Once you’ve done some amount of work, stage and commit changes with a descriptive message in the source control pane.
-- Push changes (using the sync button in source control or next to the branch name in the bottom left corner).
+- Push changes using the sync button in the source control pane or next to the branch name in the bottom left corner.

 ### Pull Requests